gabbloquet/bdd-ddd-es-affordance-training/README.md

 ## Features

+1. See todo list tasks
-1. Add a task in my todo list
+2. Add a task in my todo list
-2. Delete a task from my todo list
+3. Delete a task from my todo list
-3. Modify a task from my todo list
+4. Modify a task from my todo list
-4. Move a task from my todo list
+5. Move a task from my todo list